Nextcloud Performance Tuning: PHP, Redis, and Database Optimization

 apt-get upgrade

-Then install the required (and some optional) PHP modules, you may want to add ldap, ftp, smbclient.
-According to the documentation.
+Install the required (and some optional) PHP modules.
+You may want to add ldap, ftp, or smbclient based on the official documentation.

 apt install php8.1-{ctype,curl,dom,gd,xml,zip,bz2,intl,exif,apcu,redis,imagick,mbstring,bcmath,gmp,opcache,mysql,igbinary,fpm}